SecureVisa Logo Black SVG file Format

 Non-transferable

-(can’t be sent between players), Tokens or points cannot be sent, traded, or exchanged between players or outside parties.
+(Can’t be sent between players), Tokens or points cannot be sent, traded, or exchanged between players or outside parties.

 Non-redeemable

-(can’t be cashed out),They cannot be cashed out, converted into fiat, or swapped for other cryptocurrencies.
+(Can’t be cashed out),They cannot be cashed out, converted into fiat, or swapped for other cryptocurrencies.

 Purely Cosmetic

-(skins, badges, XP boosts with no financial value), Assets are limited to in-game use only (e.g., skins, badges, XP boosts) with no direct financial value or trading market.
+(Skins, badges, XP boosts with no financial value), Assets are limited to in-game use only (e.g., skins, badges, XP boosts) with no direct financial value or trading market.

 However, there is a significant consideration.